TyyyHo/web_tiktok/README.md

 # Web TikTok

 A TikTok-like web application that allows users to create reels or take shots.
-This project leverages `ffmpeg-wasm` for video processing and `three.js` for video integration.
+This project leverages `ffmpeg-wasm` for video processing and `three.js` for video and green screen removing.

 ## Table of Contents